For an hour, at least 300 million people believe the impossible has occurred. And then they're left wondering: why hasn't it?

 Throughout the day, we are deluged with email, almost all of it positive.
 Later, the BBC calls again: they want us back at the studio.
 Yeah, right!
 No, really—they want us on for another show, to talk about what has happened.
 Against our better judgment we go—and arrive to find four smiling staffers.
 "Where are the cops?"
 Andy asks, and the staffers actually laugh.
 Another interview on Channel 4, and the day is finally over.

 For a month we worry that we created "false hopes" and upset any Bhopalis.
 Did we deeply upset many Bhopalis?
 Then, at an anti-WEF meeting in Davos, we learn the truth.
 There, as we're telling our story, and trying as best we can to respond to an audience question about the "false hopes," Rachna Dhingra stands up and lets us know very clearly that our action was enormously appreciated in Bhopal—at least by that evening, when they understood just why we had done it.
+(A year later, we went to Bhopal to film her and other Bhopal activists for our second movie.
+You can see them strangle us here.)

 We also come to realize just why the UK press focused so much on the "false hopes" angle: everyone in the UK seems to know about Bhopal and Dow, perhaps because of their historical connection to India and large Indian population.
 From the POV of the British public, indeed our action made little sense, and news reports raised the "why" as an obvious question.